makertum/Multi-Extrusion-post-processing-scripts-for-Slic3r/README.md

 ## Disclaimer / License
 I've never written a line of Perl before this project.
 I'm still learning, but also had to make this work.
 Any suggestions are heavily welcome.
-All scripts in this repository are licensed under the GNU Affero General Public License, version 3 with me, Moritz Walter, as the author.
+All scripts in this repository are licensed under the GPLv3 with me, Moritz Walter, as the author.